-The Holders of Reoffered Bonds may elect to tender their Reoffered Bonds (or portions thereof in Authorized Denominations) for purchase at the Purchase Price on any Business Day (an "Optional Tender Date").
+While the Reoffered Bonds bear interest at the Daily Rate or the Weekly Rate, the Holders of Reoffered Bonds may elect to tender their Reoffered Bonds (or portions thereof in Authorized Denominations) for purchase at the Purchase Price on any Business Day (an "Optional Tender Date").

-To exercise the tender option, a Bondholder must deliver to the Remarketing Agent and Tender Agent at their principal offices, not later than 5:00 p.m., New York City time, on the seventh calendar day preceding the Optional Tender Date, an irrevocable telephonic notice (subsequently confirmed in writing the same day) or written notice which states (i) the aggregate principal amount in an Authorized Denomination of each Reoffered Bond to be purchased and (ii) that each such Reoffered Bond (or portion thereof in an Authorized Denomination) is to be purchased on the Optional Tender Date.
+To exercise the tender option, a Bondholder must deliver to the Remarketing Agent and Tender Agent at their principal offices, not later than 11:00 a.m., New York City time, on any Business Day in the case of Reoffered Bonds in the Daily Rate Mode, and not later than 5:00 p.m., New York City time, on the seventh calendar day preceding the Optional Tender Date in the case of Reoffered Bonds in the Weekly Rate Mode, an irrevocable telephonic notice (subsequently confirmed in writing the same day) or written notice which states (i) the aggregate principal amount in an Authorized Denomination of each Reoffered Bond to be purchased and (ii) that each such Reoffered Bond (or portion thereof in an Authorized Denomination) is to be purchased on the Optional Tender Date.